jharwell/sierra/docs/src/tutorials/project/graphs_config.rst

          - 'Column 3'
          - '...'

      # The label of the X-axis of the graph.
+Optional.
      - xlabel: 'X'

      # The label of the Y-axis of the graph.
+Optional.
      - ylabel: 'Y'

 Heatmaps